83-year-old veteran beats COVID-19 after spending 150 days in hospital

 SEE ALSO: Texas to prioritize 65 and older for next round of vaccines

 Doctors gave him a slim chance of survival.
-The Air Force veteran and great-grandfather spent 10 months on a ventilator.
+The Air Force veteran and great-grandfather of 10, spent months on a ventilator.

 "I just couldn't do it because I knew my grandfather would survive," said his granddaughter, Chloe Morrissey.
 "He's a fighter.
 He's always been a fighter.
 He's the strongest man I know."